 Who doesn’t love an easy cookie recipe?

-While dessert has always ranked as my favorite meal of the day, within that, cookies take top prize.
+And while dessert has always ranked as my favorite meal of the day, within that, cookies take the top prize.

-So in honor of National Cookie Day, I thought I’d share a few easy cookie recipes with all of you.
-These are tried and true and some of my most popular recipes-with both fans and family!
+These are tried and true and some of my most popular recipes-with both friends and family!